 Tongue Button Touch Game

-Get your child to touch the roof of their mouth using the tip of their tongue.
+We also recommend encouraging your child to touch the roof of their mouth using the tip of their tongue.
 This can help in stretching and rehabilitating the tongue muscle after surgery.

 Discover Superior Pediatric Dental Care at Hubbard Dental